ADHD Coaching

 What is ADHD coaching and how does it differ from traditional therapy or counselling?

 ADHD coaching is gaining recognition as a client-centred behavioural intervention for managing ADHD.
-We engage in a multimodal approach, which includes coaching alongside medication and psychotherapy such as ADHD-focused Cognitive Behavioural Therapy (CBT).
+We engage in a multimodal approach, which includes coaching alongside medication (if taken) and psychotherapy such as ADHD-focused Cognitive Behavioural Therapy (CBT).

 We encourage our clients to book six sessions with us in our ADHD Therapeutic coaching program.
 Five of these will be with our registered counsellor and one with Chris Ewan Hanbury-Brown, our movement and exercise specialist.
 You can space these sessions out however you choose.
 Each session is pay-as-you-go and you can attend in person or via Telehealth (note your movement and exercise session is Telehealth only).
-In July 2025, we will be offering a group on-line option for our 6-week coaching program.
-Stay tuned for online booking.

 ADHD coaching is a specialised form of life coaching focused on helping individuals with ADHD manage their symptoms and achieve their goals.
 Unlike traditional therapy or counselling, which may delve into past experiences and emotional healing, ADHD coaching is typically more action-oriented and focuses on developing practical strategies and skills to address present-day challenges related to executive functions like time management, organisation, planning, focus, and task initiation.